 Associate Professor of Political Science/International Affairs

-Chairperson, Department of Social & Education Sciences
+Chairperson, Department of Social and Education Sciences

 Dr. Marwan G. Rowayheb is an associate professor of political science and international affairs and the chairperson of the Department of Social and Education Sciences at LAU.
 He teaches courses on research methods, Lebanese politics, Middle East government, comparative politics and protest movements.